rr-wfm/MSBuild.Sdk.SqlProj/README.md

 </Project>
 ```

-Suppression of some warnings from treating as errors can be done by adding comma-separated (or semicolon) list of warning codes to `SuppressTSqlWarnings` property in the project file:
+To supress specific warnings from being treated as errors, add a comma-separated list of warning codes to `SuppressTSqlWarnings` property in the project file:

 ```xml
 <Project Sdk="MSBuild.Sdk.SqlProj/1.11.0">